 You’ll also want to put your agreement in writing.
 Use Bonsai’s contract tool to create written guidelines on work expectations.
 When both parties sign a contract, you can be confident that you’re on the same page about expectations, and you will be more likely to have legal recourse if the work doesn’t go well.

 Building Your Freelance Team

 Once you know how you are going to classify your freelance team, you can focus on finding the perfect one for your company.
 Some ways of finding great candidates include:

 - Asking for recommendations from other business owners

 - Searching online for top rated providers

 You’ll have to put a little legwork in to find the perfect freelancer, but for most businesses, it’s a worthwhile investment.
 There may be a bit of a learning curve - remember, working with a freelancer is different than working with an employee, and you may need help.
 Consider seeking the advice of a freelance specialist to teach you how to manage 1099 contractors, so your business runs smoothly, or start using a Freelance Management System like Bonsai today - sign up for a free trial today.

-Working with freelancers can be a great way to get high-caliber work without paying high-level salaries, especially if you don’t need a full-time writer.
+Working with freelancers can be a great way to get high-caliber work without paying high-level salaries, especially if you don’t need a full-time team member.
 Whichever you choose to help grow your business, make sure you understand the differences.